speedyg0nz/MagInkCal/README.md

 I won't be updating this code much, since it has been serving me well.
 Nevertheless, feel free to fork the repo and modify it for your own purpose.

 ## What's Next
 Honestly, the cost of this project is way too high for a single purpose device.
 Personally, I've been looking at E-Ink tablets that emulate the experience of writing on paper, and allow the users to take notes on the go.
 Those familiar with this range of products would be aware of the reMarkable tablet, Ratta Supernote, Kobo Elipsa and many others.
 My next project is likely to enhance one of these devices such that the calendar will be displayed when it's not in use.
-While this is usually possible through setting the sleep screen image / screensaver manually, I would like to enhance it such that the screensaver is updated automatically when there are changes to the calendar.
+While this is usually possible by manually setting the sleep screen image / screensaver, I'm looking to have the screensaver updated automatically on a daily basis, like how it was done in this project.